Statue of Prosperity

 The Statue of Prosperity is the statue of the founder and architect of the city of Bangalore, termed widely as 'Nadaprabhu' Kempe Gowda (1510 - 1569), constructed at the Kempegowda International Airport, in Devanahalli of Bengaluru.

-It was inaugurated by the Prime Minister of India Narendra Modi, in the presence of Basavaraj Bommai, the chief minister of the state, and other delegates on the occasion of Kanakadas Jayanti.
+It was inaugurated by the Prime Minister of India Narendra Modi, in the presence of Basavaraj Bommai, the then chief minister of the state, and other delegates on the occasion of Kanakadas Jayanti.
 The statue was recorded in the "World Book of Records" as the tallest bronze statue constructed for a founder of a city.
 It also stated that it is 108 feet long with the sword weighing 4 tons.

 Description

 Kempe Gowda is depicted in a standing position holding a sword in his right hand, above a 20 feet high reinforced concrete slabbing.
 The overall height of the statue is 108 feet, weighing about 218 tonnes, sculpted using majorly steel and bronze which includes 120 tonnes of iron and 98 tonnes of bronze.

 It is constructed in a theme park of 23 acres around the area.
 With an overall construction cost of 84 crores, the statue is a main attraction in the newly launched Terminal 2 (T2) of the Kempegowda International Airport of Bangalore.